 The inherent risks and problems within the process put buyers at a distinct disadvantage.
 You can go the traditional route and find a software that was perfect for the past.
 If not, you find an ‘expert’ who are influenced by the vendors more than they are by your critical business needs.

-Olive is drastically reducing the wait times for software solutions because we know who will deliver for you.
-Olive gets you to the right solution, faster.
-We are the arbiter of buyers and sellers and are transforming the process for you!
+Olive is drastically reducing the wait times for software solutions because we know who will deliver for you!